sruthidevatd/listener-documentation/api/v1/targets.md

 ## Retrieve Dead Letter records

-If a target has been configured to store bad records in a ```dead letter queue``` then you can retrieve the bad records through the API.
+If a target has been configured to store bad records in a ```dead letter queue```, you can retrieve the bad records through the API.

-This functionality is currently restricted to the owner of the target and the system admin user.
+This function is currently restricted to the target owner and the system admin user.

 #### Definition